We are starting a community space. We don’t have a location yet (or even a name), but we’d like to share what we’re going to be doing.

-To fellow community organisers,
+To fellow community organisers

 We think that communities can’t be hinging on a few people’s motivation, dedication, and time.
 It has to be sustainable if it has to last.
-We want you to be able to be compensated for your work and time and encourage a culture where attendees contribute to the community’s upkeep - whether that’s through volunteering, tickets, or whatever else in between.
+We want you to be able to be compensated for your work and time and encourage a culture where attendees contribute to the community’s upkeep - whether that’s through volunteering, buying tickets, or whatever else in between.

-To those who attend events,
+To those who attend events

 Welcoming and inclusive spaces are hard to come by.
 Making friends as adults is hard.
 Finding a place where you can disconnect from day-to-day life and indulge in something is invaluable.

-We want to be the best place to participate in thoughtful, kind, and interesting community events.
+We want to be the best place to participate in thoughtful, kind, and interesting events.
 Communities around hobbies and interests - run by people who are passionate about them.
 We’re going to be very picky with whom we work with to ensure every community that we host stays true to this philosophy.

-To Bangalore culture,
+To Bangalore culture

 Well, at least Indiranagar culture to begin with.